Buddy Rich: Jazz career

 His jazz career began in 1937 with clarinetist Joe Marsala.
+He became a member of the big bands led by Bunny Berigan and Artie Shaw.
+Rich considered himself a featured performer and disliked bandleaders.
+He claimed that the musicians "hardly look at the bandleader", and that the drummer is the real "quarterback" of the band.
+For Shaw's part, he felt that Rich did not follow direction and finally asked the drummer, "Who are you playing for?
+Me, yourself, who?"
+Rich admitted that he played for himself and his audience, whereupon Shaw suggested that Rich should accept the offer he had received from Tommy Dorsey: "I think you'd be happier there."
+Rich took Shaw's advice as a dismissal.

-He became a member of big bands led by Bunny Berigan and Artie Shaw.
-When he was home from touring with Shaw, he gave drum lessons to a 14-year-old Mel Brooks for six months.
+When Rich was home from touring with Shaw, he gave drum lessons to a 14-year-old Mel Brooks for six months.
 At 21, he participated in his first major recording with the Vic Schoen Orchestra who backed the Andrews Sisters.

-In 1942, Rich left the Dorsey band to join the United States Marine Corps, in which he served as a judo instructor and never saw combat.
+In 1939, Rich joined the Dorsey band, leaving in 1942 to join the United States Marine Corps, in which he served as a Judo instructor and never saw combat.
 He was discharged in 1944 for medical reasons.
 After leaving the Marines, he returned to the Dorsey band.
 In 1946, with financial support from Frank Sinatra, he formed a band and continued to lead bands intermittently until the early 1950s.

 Following the war, Rich formed his own big band, which often played at the Apollo Theater and featured backing vocals from Frank Sinatra.

-In addition to playing with Tommy Dorsey (1939–42, 1945, 1954–55), Rich played with Benny Carter (1942), Harry James (1953–56–62, 1964, 1965), Les Brown, Charlie Ventura, Jazz at the Philharmonic, and Charlie Parker (Bird and Diz, 1950).
+In addition to playing with Tommy Dorsey (1939–1942, 1945, 1954–1955), Rich played with Benny Carter (1942), Harry James (1953–1962, 1964, 1965), Les Brown, Charlie Ventura, Jazz at the Philharmonic, and Charlie Parker (Bird and Diz, 1950).

-In 1955, Gene Krupa and Buddy Rich recorded the collaboration album titled Krupa and Rich, which featured the song "Bernie's Tune", in which they traded drum solos for a total of six minutes.
+In 1956, Gene Krupa and Buddy Rich recorded the collaboration album titled Krupa and Rich, which featured the song "Bernie's Tune", in which they traded drum solos for a total of six minutes.